-When considering the cost of live-in care compared to the cost of care in residential or nursing home, it is worth looking at the compelling benefits of receiving care at home.
+When comparing the cost of live-in care to the cost of care in a residential or nursing home, it is worth looking at the many compelling benefits of receiving care in your own home:

-- Considerable and proven benefits to overall health and wellbeing, with much needed peace of mind and reassurance for family members.
+Considerable and proven benefits to overall health and wellbeing

 Introduction agency vs. fully managed live-in care provider

-It is important when considering live-in care costs that you think about the differences in costs and benefits between using an introductory agency, who charge you a fee to introduce you to a carer who you employ and pay yourself and manage directly, or using a fully managed and regulated live-in care provider, who provide greater levels of management and service delivery to ensure you get the highest quality live-in care.
+It is important when considering live-in care costs that you think about the differences in costs and benefits between using an introductory agency and a fully-managed service.
+An introductory agency charges you a fee to introduce you to a carer who you employ and pay yourself and manage directly.
+A fully managed and regulated live-in care provider offers greater levels of management and service delivery to ensure you get the highest quality live-in care.

 Live-in care for couples

-Live-in care for couples is fast becoming the preferred choice when one or both of you require long term care instead of moving into a care home.
-Even the best care homes generally do not have double bedrooms for couples to share together, living the life they always have.
-If you both have different needs you could find yourselves being split up and cared for on different floors or units within the home, which many will find very distressing as it results in couples not spending quality time together.
+Live-in care for couples is fast becoming the preferred choice when one or both of you require long-term care.
+Even the best care homes generally do not have double bedrooms for couples to share, living the life they always have.
+If you both have different needs, you could find yourselves being split up and cared for on different floors or units within the home.
+Many couples will find this very distressing as it results in couples not spending quality time together.

-With live-in care there is one inclusive weekly fee for providing care at the same address, with a nominal charge to provide couples care.
-In a care home costs can be double for two separate packages of care and accommodation, making the choice to move into a care home not as cost effective for couples.
+With live-in care, there is one inclusive weekly fee for providing care at the same address, with a nominal charge to provide couples care.
+In a care home, costs can be double for two separate packages of care and accommodation, making care homes less cost-effective for couples.